francescofiorenza/CONCEPTtaggingWFST/README.md

    install graphviz from repository

 --------------------------------------------------------------------------------
-Test installation of the tools
+Test installation of the tools of OpenFST
 --------------------------------------------------------------------------------

 in terminal go into testOPENFST directory and execute the following: